Macreat/DigitalDesingLR/README.md

 ---

-## Projects and Modules
+## Projects and Modules description

-- **First project** → Four verilog modules (design and verification of a basic digital system divide into four modules, test benchs and a top level integration).
+- **First task** → Four verilog modules (design and verification of a basic digital system divide into four modules, test benchs and a top level integration).

 ---